DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/salaried-teacher-training.md

 All salaried courses are broadly the same, but the course length and qualifications you work towards may vary.

-They're in high demand and very competitive, so it’s important to apply as soon as you can if you’re eligible.
+These courses are in high demand and very competitive, so it’s important to apply as soon as you can if you’re eligible.

 ## Am I eligible for a salaried teacher training course?

 For some salaried courses, teacher training providers may want you to have significant teaching or school experience (for example, if you’re already working as an unqualified teacher or teaching assistant).

-Some also want you to have a school lined up to work in while you train.
+Some also want you to have already arranged a school to work in while you train.
 Speak to the teacher training provider to find out what their requirements are.

 You can also [find out more about the qualifications you need to apply for all teacher training courses](/is-teaching-right-for-me/qualifications-you-need-to-teach).